Wxngja/AdvanceMining/README.md

-# MiningPlus
+# -----[AdvanceMining]-----
-MiningPlus is a PocketMine-MP plugin.
+- Leveling, MultiOres, and a Chance of Death.
 Compatibility: Every PocketMine-MP build (especially Genisys)